mikecotrone/CalendarTimeChooser/README.md

   - Recurring calendar selection option

+Whats New in 3.0.2?
+- Added the ability to have the clock start up using a custom time
+- Updated documentation

 Whats New in 3.0.1?
 - New numbering train to indicate refactoring changes
 - Cleaned up code base removing all instance dependancy from MacOSlib